Digilent/digilent-vivado-scripts/README.md

 8. Create and upload a release ZIP to Github - see "Creating a Release Archive" below.

 ### 2. Retargeting an Existing Project to use these Scripts
 1. Clone (or pull) the Vivado project to be retargeted.
 Use its existing version control system to generate an XPR.
+If relevant, make sure to call "git submodule init" followed by "git submodule update" from a command line interface (git bash) from within the repo directory.
 2. Open the project in Vivado and make any changes necessary (perhaps upgrading IP).
 When exporting to and launching SDK, make sure to use exported locations and workspaces that are not "Local to Project".
 3. Clone the project repository again in a different location.
 Remove all files from this directory.
 4. In a command line interface (git bash) cd into the clean repository directory.
 Call "git submodule add https://github.com/artvvb/digilent-vivado-scripts" (FIXME).